TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 anything.
 Just run set_extra_launcher.bat if you want to get it all back again.

+## Known Issues

+* If something causes a crash, occasionally that will reset the system's launcher choice.
+This means that when you restart, it will pop up a stock Android selection to choose whether the stock launcher or the new one should start - but you can't click on or select anything.
+If this happens, run `utils\set_extra_launcher.bat` to reset that choice.
+* Certain RetroArch cores perform very poorly on this device because it's quite low powered - SNES, GBA, and any Arcade games after like 1984 are going to run really poorly, and there's not really anything to be done about it.

 ## To Do
 Not that much anymore!

+* Make the Reset button take you back to the main menu
 * Add button mappings per core/system so they make more sense.
 * Extend RetroArch core and ROM scripts to allow drag-and-drop of single files
 * macOS version, as this is all just ADB commands anyway...